 Avoiding technical debt.

-Approaches to conducting analysis are different depending on the organization.
+Approaches to conducting business analysis are different depending on the organization.
 However, there is a set of good practices that will work in any company.
 I have not yet come across a case in which it would be standard to use all diagrams.
 A good practice in implementing projects is to set conventions and documentation standards.
 The most desirable way is going from user requirements to the scope of implementation within a particular system (or several systems, system modules); i.e. for the internal systems of a given company, the following path can be used:

 business requirements >> system requirements >> use cases with scenario description